amankdhillon/sp25-cse110-lab4/expose/javascript/part2.md

 At line 12, console.log(length) will successfully print 3, because the length variable holds the value of the prices array's length, which is 3 in this case.

 11:
-The function, as written, will not produce any output because there is no call to console.log() or anything that triggers the result to be printed.
-The function is correctly calculating the discounted prices and returning them, but unless the result is logged or explicitly returned in a way that gets printed, it will just run without showing anything.